lmu-cmsi185-fall2016/assignments/programming-statements.md

     ![Isometric Rubik's Cube](isometric-rubiks-cube.jpg)

-    Submit this program to this repository as _isometric-rubiks-cube.js_.
+    Submit this program to this repository as _isometric-rubiks-cube.js_. _Do *not* use 27 separate parallelogram-drawing statements._
 1. Read up on how to use the `select` and `option` elements in HTML.
 Write a JSFiddle web page that displays a `select` dropdown menu listing ten (10) countries of your choice.
-When the user selects a country, have the web page display that country’s emoji flag and capital city. _Do not use an `if` statement to determine this information._
+When the user selects a country, have the web page display that country’s emoji flag and capital city. _Do *not* use an `if` statement to determine this information._

 ### Stretch Programs